astromatic/sextractor/doc/src/Weighting.rst

 Combining weight maps
 ---------------------

-All the weighting options listed in ?? can be applied separately to detection and measurement images (??), even if some combinations may not always make sense.
+All the weighting options listed in :ref:`weigth-map-format` can be applied separately to detection and measurement images (:ref:`using-sextractor`), even if some combinations may not always make sense.
 For instance, the following set of configuration lines:

 ``WEIGHT_IMAGE`` *rms.fits*, *weight.fits*